 Sep 17, 2023 - Ancestry

-Editor’s note: This post has been changed since it was first published in 2019.
+Editor’s note: (June 4, 2024) This post has been changed since it was first published.

 The Royal House of Habsburg, one of the most powerful dynasties of Medieval and Renaissance Europe, reigned over much of Europe for centuries.
 But genetic inheritance and the perils of inbreeding may explain their demise.

-Like many royal families their expansion and hold on power came about in part through inter-family marriages.
-But over time, generation after generation of inbreeding, helped contribute to some of the physical ailments that often plagued the family as well as the distinctive look with their big lower lips, long noses and the distinctive “Habsburg jaw.”
-Research published the Annals of Human Biology describes how this inbreeding likely doomed the dynasty.
+Like many royal families, their expansion and hold on power came about in part through inter-family marriages.
+But over time, generation after generation of inbreeding helped contribute to some of the physical ailments that often plagued the family and the distinctive look with their big lower lips, long noses, and the unique “Habsburg jaw.”
+Research published in the Annals of Human Biology describes how this inbreeding likely doomed the dynasty.

-Yet the Habsburgs are known not only for controlling huge tracts of Europe, but also for maintaining control by rarely marrying outside the dynasty.
+Yet the Habsburgs are known not only for controlling vast tracts of Europe but also for maintaining control by rarely marrying outside the dynasty.

 Habsburg Inbreeding